What is your level of social interaction at work?

 If so, you should count yourself lucky.
 It’s not very common in America.

-Some people spend more waking hours at work than anyplace else.
+Some people spend more waking hours devoted to work than anything else.
 So if they don’t have social ties there — and they don’t have time to connect with friends outside of work — where are they finding support?

-It’s no wonder that nearly half of Americans report that they sometimes or always feel alone, according to a Cigna study.
+It’s no wonder that nearly half of Americans report that they sometimes or always feel isolated, according to a Cigna study.

 Over time, this lack of social connection leaves a void in our lives — and even comes with surprising health implications.
 Social connectedness is directly tied to our ability to thrive — at work and outside of it.